inlinevoid/HLDJConverter/README.md

 * Submit an issue here on Github.
 * Send me an email (inlinevoidmain@gmail.com)
 * Fix it yourself and submit a pull request.

+If HLDJConverter is crashing, a file called `HLDJConverterCrashLog.txt` should be created in the HLDJConverter directory.
+At the top of that file is a link you can send me that will help debug the crash you're getting.

 It's very likely that Youtube functionality will break as time goes on due to the Youtube download process constantly changing.
 So if it stops working for you, it's probably broken and needs to be updated.
 Let me know!